 A supply chain and logistics control tower built on an agile cloud-based platform provides businesses with full visibility on their end-to-end supply chain processes.
 A cloud-based solution also enables companies to implement a distributed hybrid workforce model as employees will have access to the system without having to go to their workplace.

-The year 2020 was a challenging year for all, and its effects will still be experienced in 2021.
-Thus, companies should move quickly to address the supply chain challenges and improve their chances of achieving their goals for 2021.
+The past few years have presented challenges for all, and 2023 is likely to offer more of the same.
+Thus, companies should move quickly to address the supply chain challenges and improve their chances of achieving their goals for 2023.